steve-manz/PyBer_Analysis/README.md

 #### The biggest challenge for me was trying to create pivot table for the line graph, I was able to create almost all of the data frames required in the instructions exception item 7., “Reset the index, then create a pivot table DataFrame with the Date as the index and columns = 'City Type'.
 The Fare for each Date should appear in each row.”
 When I attempted to create the pivot_table using “table = pd.pivot_table(fare_datetime_df, index=["Date"], columns=["Fare"], values=["City Type"])” but I had an error messages.
 ---
 #### The demand for PyBer rides in rural cities is very weak, and the fares and number of rides does not justify having PyBer services in certain remote areas.
 I would make three recommendations:
-##### Create data frame with the population of each city/town, and compare to the number of rides
+##### 1. Create data frame with the population of each city/town, and compare the city's size to the number of drivers.
+I could determine that we have too many drivers in small towns or not enough for bigger cities.
-##### Compare the total rides and total fare by each day of the week.
+##### 2. Compare the total rides and total fare by each day of the week.
 It would be helpful to know if there is more demand for the weekends vs, week days, and if so, we could recruit more drivers for the weekend.
-##### Finally, it would be helpful if we could track the number of drivers each day, and compare with the number of rides; this would provide a better idea on the utilization rate of the drivers.
+##### 3. Finally, it would be helpful if we could track the number of drivers each day, and compare with the number of rides; this would provide a better idea on the utilization rate of the drivers.